sizhe-li/sizhe-li.github.io/_pages/about.md

 I am interested in developing models that capture the rich, *structured representations* of the physical world from *unstructured observations*.
 My research draws ideas from machine learning, physics, and cognitive science, with applications in robotics, computer vision, and computer graphics.

 **Prospective students & visitors**: Thank you for your interest!
-I encourage students from [underrepresented groups]() to reach out and will prioritize responding to these messages.
+I strongly encourage students from [underrepresented groups]() to reach out and will prioritize responding to these messages.
 For those interested in working with me, please email me your CV and highlight your favorite accomplishments.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.